n-malih/vmd_nanotube_builder/README.md

 -------------

-By default, the VMD Nanotube Builder extension won't create a simulation box when generating sheets.
+- By default, the VMD Nanotube Builder extension won't create a simulation box when generating sheets.
 With this edited version of Nanotube Builder, you will have a simulation box after generating the sheet.

+- Solved the problem of creating the wrong structure in the B-N zigzag sheet.

 -------------
 ### Usage: